 These days, many brands are making the attempt to connect with customers as soon as they hit their website through chatbot popups.
 Chatbot popups are an easy demand gen strategy that can really hook leads and turn them into sales.

 Another strategy you don’t want to ignore is live video.

 While video is less interactive by nature, hosting a live video allows you to communicate with your customers through Q&As and other information sessions, and respond to incoming questions and comments in real-time.
 This type of demand marketing makes your brand more approachable and friendly.

 A word to the wise: respond quickly to every incoming comment or question, especially those that are negative.

 You’re probably not new to digital marketing, which means you’re no stranger to the idea of influencer marketing.

-This is an especially effective demand generation strategy when it comes to spreading the word about your products or services.
+This is an especially effective strategy when it comes to spreading the word about your products or services.